Saint Stephen’s 1970 Rudolf von Beckerath Organ

 The St. Stephen’s Beckerath organ has proven a delight to play and a revelation to hear.
 Designed to be heard in this outstanding example of the 19th-century Gothic revival church architecture, it has become a major cultural resource, drawing an audience from throughout the state and concert organists from across America and Europe.

 “The classic organ or the baroque organ is no longer possible except through an imitative return to the past.
 But our time is neither classic nor baroque.
-The vitality of a modern instrument demands instead the translation of the spirit of past greatness into contemporary forms.” — Rudolph von Beckerath
+The vitality of a modern instrument demands instead the translation of the spirit of past greatness into contemporary forms.” — Rudolf von Beckerath